Mini concept cars: Mini Coupé (2009)

 The Mini Coupé concept vehicle was unveiled in 2009 at the Frankfurt Motor Show.
 It had a 2-seat coupé body, and incorporated the engine from the Mini John Cooper Works, and the chrome radiator grille from the Cooper S (but with the inner sections of the grille finished in the body colour).
 It had a luggage capacity of 250 litres.

 BMW subsequently announced that the Mini Coupé would go into production, with assembly to take place in Oxford.

 Mini Beachcomber (2009)

 Mini Beachcomber at the 2010 Geneva Motor Show.

-On 16 December 2009, Mini revealed the Beachcomber Concept, which drew heavily on the Moke styling while still being packed with modern equipment.
+On 16 December 2009, Mini revealed the Beachcomber Concept, which drew on the Moke styling while incorporating modern equipment.
 The Beachcomber Concept was based on the forthcoming Countryman all-wheel drive platform, and made its public debut at the Detroit Auto Show in January 2010.